 - Attend WCC workshop(s)

 - Read Writing Alone and with Others by Pat Schneider, founder of the Amherst Writers and Artists Method.
-The book is available at major bookstores.
+Order online or at your local bookstore.

-- Complete the Facilitator Application, which can be found when you click on one of the Training Calendar events, below.
+- Complete the Facilitator Application, which can be downloaded below.

 After training, volunteers will join a partner organization or initiate a workshop series.
 Each workshop will be co-led by two volunteers; facilitators are partnered up for flexibility and support.
 We have morning, afternoon, evening, and weekend workshop slots available.

-- Facilitators must commit to volunteering for a minimum of one 10-week session—this means one 90- to 120-minute workshop per week for a minimum of 10 weeks.
+- Facilitators must commit to volunteering for a minimum of one 10-week session — this means one 90 to 120-minute workshop per week for a minimum of 10 weeks.
 The 10 weeks need not necessarily be consecutive.

-- We provide ongoing support and supervision to ensure that the workshop experience is positive and successful for all of our writers, facilitators and agency partners.
+- We provide ongoing support and supervision to ensure that the workshop experience is meaningful and rewarding for all of our writers, facilitators and agency partners.